soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/Before the HOL - Predictive Maintenance for remote field devices.md

 5. Select **Create Cluster**.

-### Task 4: Import lab notebooks into Azure Databricks
+### Task 4: Import lab notebook into Azure Databricks

 In this task, you will import the Databricks notebooks into your workspace.

-1. In a new browser tab, navigate to: `https://github.com/microsoft/MCW-Predictive-Maintenance-for-Remote-Field-Devices/blob/master/Hands-on%20lab/Resources/Notebooks/Anomaly-Detection.dbc`, then select the **Download** button to save this file locally.
+1. In a new browser tab, navigate to: `https://github.com/microsoft/MCW-Predictive-Maintenance-for-Remote-Field-Devices/blob/master/Hands-on%20lab/Resources/Notebooks/AnomalyDetection.ipynb`, then select the **Download** button to save this file locally.

    ![A GitHub screen is shown with the Download button highlighted.](media/databricks-notebook-collection-download.png "Download file from GitHub")